spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

     wavelength dimension.
 In both cases,  the input filename  suffix ``cal`` is replaced with ``s3d``.

   - ``pipeline = 3`` setups up the results for making ``calwebb_spec3`` pipeline type cbes.
-For NIRSpec data the default rules will a single IFU cube from the same grating and filter, while for MIRI data the a single IFU cube is create for each channel and band.
-In both cases, the output IFU cube will contain the grating and filter name [NIRSpec] or channel and band (MIRI].
+For NIRSpec data the default rules will produce a single IFU cube from the same grating and filter, while for MIRI data a single IFU cube is created for each channel and band.
+In both cases, the output IFU cube will contain the grating and filter name (NIRSpec) or channel and band (MIRI).

 ``channel [string]``
   This is a MIRI only option and the valid values are 1, 2, 3, 4, and ALL.